Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Protection Against Separate Domestic and Foreign Losses

 The price of a put option with the payoff $\wtP_T(\Sfd,K^d,T)=(K^d-\Sfd_T)^+$ equals

 \end{proposition}

-Notice that Proposition \ref{pro3.1} allows for dynamic hedging of an effective foreign EPS using the underlying portfolio $\Sf$ (formally represented by $\Sfd$) and the domestic money market account $B^d$.
+Notice that Proposition \ref{pro3.1} allows for a dynamic hedging of an effective foreign EPS using the underlying portfolio $\Sf$, which is formally represented by the process $\Sfd$, and the domestic money market account $B^d$.
 Furthermore, by combining Corollary \ref{cor3.3} with Proposition \ref{pro3.1}, we obtain the pricing formula for an effective foreign EPS, which holds within the setup of Section \ref{sec3.2}.